Civ13/civ13-wiki/wiki/Guide_to_Metallurgy.md

 * To cast steel tools or weapons with molds, **put steel sheets in a jug or a pot and melt them in a kiln**.

 ## Anvils
+Anvils are sed to forge weapons across the centuries, from ancient swords to muskets and makeshift AK-47s.
+See the Guide to Weapons for more information on specific weapons and their availability in different ages.

+Using anvils requires 1.7 of the Crafting skill.

+Click anvils with a mold with molten metal or with some metal sheets or ingots to craft metal items.
 <table>
 <tbody>
 <tr>